Miaoyanchen/zhaoxiangding_deep.RL/PHP-2650-Final-Project---Deep-Reinforcement-Learning.md

 # Deep Reinforcement Learning

-The paper expand the Q-learning algorithm which described above by using a deep neural network to approximate the Q-value function with 3 new features covered below.
+The paper by Mnih et al. (2015) expands the Q-learning algorithm which described above by using a deep neural network to approximate the Q-value function with 3 new features covered below.

 ## Convolutional network {#network}